 These triple ginger-almond cookies are the ultimate of ginger cookies.
-They are packed with flavor from ground ginger, fresh ginger and crystalized ginger with an added crunch from chopped almonds.
+They are packed with flavor from ground ginger, fresh ginger and crystallized ginger with an added crunch from chopped almonds.

 Nothing compares with the taste of these freshly baked cookies.
 They are the most indulgently decadent ginger cookies I have ever tasted.
 They are soft, chewy and loaded with an intense ginger flavor and a delightful crunch from the chopped almonds.
 This a wonderful combination.

-You just have to make these cookies, I’m sure you won’t find anything like them in the supermarket.
-I make one important suggestion…..stir up a double batch!
+You just have to make these cookies; I’m sure you won’t find anything like them in the supermarket.
+As a matter of fact, I will make one important suggestion…..stir up a double batch!

 Adapted from Cuisine Best Holiday Baking 2015 magazine

 Be sure to follow us on our social media accounts

 Did you make this recipe?
 We would love to hear from you.
 Drop us a comment below.

 Crystalized ginger is usually available in the bulk foods section of supermarkets like Whole Foods and WynCo Foods.
 If unavailable in diced form, the slices can be chopped easily.If you like crisp ginger cookies leave them in the oven for 15-16 minutes.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.